OT-CONTAINER-KIT/redis-operator/README.md

 - Redis cluster and standalone mode setup
 - Redis cluster failover and recovery
-- Inbuilt monitoring with prometheus exporter
+- Inbuilt monitoring with redis exporter
-- Dynamic storage provisioning with pvc template
-- Resources restrictions with k8s requests and limits
-- Password/Password-less setup
+- Password and password-less setup of redis
+- TLS support for additional security layer
-- Node selector and affinity
+- Ipv4 and Ipv6 support for redis setup
-- Priority class to manage setup priority
-- SecurityContext to manipulate kernel parameters
+- Detailed monitoring grafana dashboard

 ### Getting Started

 If you want to deploy redis-operator from scratch to a local Minikube cluster, begin with the [Getting started](https://ot-container-kit.github.io/redis-operator/#/quickstart/quickstart) document.
 It will guide your through the setup step-by-step.

-### Example

-The configuration of Redis setup should be described in Redis CRD.
-You will find all the examples manifests in [example](./example) folder.
+The configuration of Redis setup should be described in [CRD definitions](config/crd/bases).
+All the examples related to redis standalone and cluster setup can be found inside [example](./example) folder.

 ### Prerequisites

-Redis operator requires a Kubernetes cluster of version `>=1.8.0`.
-If you have just started with Operators, its highly recommended to use latest version of Kubernetes.
+Redis operator requires a Kubernetes cluster of version `>=1.18.0`.
+If you have just started with Operators, it's highly recommended using the latest version of Kubernetes.

 ### Quickstart